ibm-garage-mop/lab-guides/lab/2-build-container-from-Dockerfile/build-container-from-Dockerfile.md

 ![image](images/10.png)

-3. The git field contains the URI to the remote Git repository of the source code, to check out a specific Git add a line `ref: v1.0` after the `uri: 'https://github.com/geoffrey-pascal/sushiweb'`, This branch contains the new development version of Sushiweb, click `Save`
+3. The git field contains the URI to the remote Git repository of the source code, to check out a specific Git replace add a line ´ref: ubi8` by  `ref: v1.0` after the `uri: 'https://github.com/geoffrey-pascal/sushiweb'`.
+This branch contains the new development version of Sushiweb, click `Save`

 ![image](images/11.png)